protoporos/alternative-world/README.md

 ## CHARACTERISTICS
 But what do we want to achieve with this project?
-Let people live by the following principles and watch how a new system of production and exchange emerges:
+Let people live by the following principles and watch how a regenerative system of production and exchange emerges:

 - **living in communities**: not only is it closer to our human needs but also, a more efficient use of resources.
 This prerequisite of sharing an hibitation and the creation of a whole new sphere of commons results in a number of other things that define how life looks like in this alternative world:
   - social intelligence: communication has to be better than in this world for it to work, since a lot of trust in one another is definitely necessary.